In case of contracting an infectious disease at school

 About school infectious disease

-If you are infected with or suspected of being infected with a school-related infectious disease as defined by the School Health and Safety Act, you will be suspended from attending school for a set period of time until you recover in order to prevent the spread of infection.
-During this suspension period, you will not only be prohibited from classes, but also from club and circle activities, so please refrain from attending school for the set period of time to recuperate.
+If you contract or are suspected of contracting a school-related infectious disease as defined by the School Health and Safety Act, you will be required to stay home from school for a specified period until you recover, in order to prevent the spread of infection.
+During this period of absence, not only classes but also club activities and extracurricular activities will be prohibited, so please stay home and rest for the designated period.

-Article 18 of the Enforcement Regulations of the School Health and Safety Act stipulates the types and target diseases as shown in the table below.
+According to Article 18 of the School Health and Safety Act Enforcement Regulations, the types and target diseases are defined as shown in the table below.

 Types of school infections